Loki-Astari/ThorsMongo/Documentation/Collection.md

 #### Returns:

-The [`AdminResult`](../src/ThorsMongo/ThorsMongoAdmin.h#L71) type contains no data, but can used to check the operation succeeded and of failure to get the error information.
+The [`AdminResult`](../src/ThorsMongo/ThorsMongoAdmin.h#L71) type contains no data, but can used to check the operation succeeded and on failure to get the error information.

 #### Example: